DawnlightDev/DawnlightDev/README.md

 ### About Me

-🏫 I'm a full-time Computer Science and Mathematics student at a 4 year university
+🏫 I'm a full-time Computer Science graduate student at a graduate university
 <br/>
-👩‍💻 I work as a part-time MySQL Database Developer
+👩‍💻 I work as a full-time software engineer
 <br/>
 🌱 I'm currently learning C# and Godot 4
 <br/>